Intensity: 3 hours

 How does the mindset and language of the new paradigm differ from the language in the old paradigm?

-Please note that this course is not intended to answer all the questions that you may have about Autistic culture, and Autistic people and their needs.
-Instead it is intended to introduce you to a new way of conceptualising and thinking about human diversity, and to raise your level of awareness about human ways of being that lie beyond your own lived experience and beyond your own cultural background and internalised social expectations.
+This course is intended to introduce you to a new way of conceptualising and thinking about human diversity, and to raise your level of awareness about human ways of being that lie beyond your own lived experience and beyond your own cultural background and internalised social expectations.

 |For healthcare professionals||NZD 248.00||NZD 215.65|